umutozge/theoretical-linguistics/resources/Syllabus.md

 #### Policies

-* The only excuse for a late submission is a medical report for at least three days within the week of the assignment.
+Late submission: The only excuse for a late submission is a medical report for at least three days within the week of the assignment.

-#### Attendance

-* 3 misses has no cost, for each further miss you lose one letter.
+Attendance: 3 misses has no cost, for each further miss you lose one letter.

 [^1]: For more detailed semantic modelling check [COGS 543](https://github.com/umutozge/computational-semantics).